The Carbon BigStik is the only carbon staff with: -lifetime breakage warranty - you get a new Section.

 -US Patent: 8,136,542 and Made In USA.

-Change the grip height of your BigStik every few seconds on rocky up and down trail sections.
-The Slide/Lock Hand Strap uses a Prussik knot that slides easily when you push up or down where the cord encircles the staff, but grips instantly and never slips with downward pressure on the hand loop.
+You can change the grip height of your Carbon BigStik with every step on rocky up and down trail sections.
+The Slide/Lock Hand Strap uses a Prussik knot that slides easily when you push up or down where the cord encircles the staff, but grips instantly and never slips with downward pressure on the hand loop (it's not a wrist loop).

 Calorie Burn Information: Want to carry less food and not get hungry?... hike with ONE BigStik.
 Want to burn more calories to lose weight?... then buy two BigStiks.
 In the Feb 19, 2013 issue at www.gizmag.com: "According to the American Nordic Walking Association walking with two poles burns more that 40 percent more calories per hour and works more muscles than normal walking."
 If you are a long distance hiker, then use one BigStik and, on easy trail sections, swing it horizontally in your hand for the most efficient natural stride... allowing you to carry less food weight.

-Add up the lengths of the Carbon or Alloy Sections you select and then add the length of the Aluminum Tip you select to get the overall length of your BigStik.
-Free USA shipping.
+Add up the lengths of the Carbon or Alloy Sections you select below and then add the length of the Aluminum Tip you select to get the overall length of your BigStik.
+Free USA and Canada shipping.

-The SimpleStove delivers all the benefits of the classic coke-can alcohol stove... small, lightweight, cheap, multifuel.
-But SimpleStove adds cooking talents that work for solo hikers AND for big groups.
-It is fast, easy, and reliable... and SIMPLE... soak, light, cook, packup.
+The SimpleStove burns alcohol to heat your food and water.
+It delivers all the benefits of the classic coke-can alcohol stove... small, lightweight, cheap, multifuel.
+But SimpleStove adds cooking talents no other alcohol stove can deliver.
+It is fast, easy, and reliable for heating little cups or two gallon pots.

 1.5 oz (40gm) - 3 bars dry.